Table of contents

 Search Engine Optimization (SEO) is the key to making your business visible and searchable for your target audience.
 However, there’s more to SEO than the search element.
 Here’s what you need to know about investing in SEO for your small business and the benefits of SEO for your small business if you have an effective SEO strategy.

 Why You Need SEO for Your Small Business

 One of the main benefits of SEO for small businesses is that it improves your website’s overall visibility and searchability.
-There are a number of benefits to having SEO for your business and we’re diving into six below.
+There are a number of benefits why you need SEO for your business, and we’re diving into six below.